pcdevil/g/README.md

 ---

 ### angular-commit
-Creates a commit in compliance with the [Angular's Commit Message Guidelines].
+Creates a commit in compliance with the [Angular's Commit Message Format].

 #### Alias
 `ng-ci`